drawrowfly/tiktok-scraper/README.md

   --number, -n            Number of posts to scrape.
 If you will set 0 then all
-                          posts will be scraped                    [default: 20] --proxy, -p             Set proxy                                [default: ""] --timeout               If you will receive 'rate limit' error , you can try to set timeout.
-Timeout is in mls: 1000 mls = 1 second [default: 0] --download, -d          Download and archive all scraped videos to a ZIP file [boolean] [default: false] --userdata, -u          Scrape user profile information Followers, Followings and etc                     [boolean] [default: false] --filepath              Directory to save all output files.
+                          posts will be scraped                    [default: 20] --proxy, -p             Set proxy                                [default: ""]
+                                                                    [default: 0]
+  --download, -d          Download and archive all scraped videos to a ZIP file
+                                                      [boolean] [default: false]
+  --filepath              Directory to save all output files.
                 [default: "/Users/jackass/Documents/lang/NodeJs/tiktok-scraper"]
   --filetype, --type, -t  Type of output file where post information will be